Recycle Car Seats: Saving Kids, Saving Earth

 Dismantling car seats does require a little work, but it’s worthwhile.
 It will help keep people from using unsafe seats.

-Here is a brief article posted on Safe Kids by May Romo of Safe Kids Salt Lake County explaining her take on the issue.
+Here is a brief article posted on Safe Kids by May Romo of Safe Kids Salt Lake County explaining her take on the issue of recycling car seats.
 It succinctly describes how we at Safe Ride 4 Kids feel so we’re sharing it in full.
 Read on…

 Find your Your local safety seat recycling programs